ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-31.md

 The RICG is about to tackle [Element Queries](http://responsiveimagescg.github.io/eq-usecases/).
 To prepare for this imminent broadening of our scope of work, we’re doing some housekeeping:

 - It’s official!
 We’re now the Responsive *Issues* Community Group
-- We’ve got a new website, and it lives at [ricg.io](http://ricg.io)
+- We’ve got a new website, and it lives at [ricg.io](http://ricg.io).
+It’s a bit sparse at the moment but it’s a work in progress.

 Element Queries are a GHOULd idea!
 But it’s still very, very early days; to draft a use cases document, SPOOKification, and ultimately bring them to browsers we’ll need all the help we can get.
 ContriBOOte!